 THE holy festival of Eid-ul-Adha will be celebrated today in Guyana; its message of sacrifice has left an indelible mark on humanity for eternity.

-But two of them resonate with both believers and non-believers: These are sacrifice and loyalty to the Creator.
-In life, sacrifices are important, and many would agree that a life without God is like a ship in the ocean without a sail.
-God, the Supreme Being, is the embodiment of love, respect, tolerance, brotherhood, peace, unity and all the good qualities that is spiritually pure that one can think about in life.
+But two of them resonate with both believers and non-believers.
+These are sacrifice and loyalty to the Creator.
+In life, sacrifices are important and many would agree that a life without God is like a ship in the ocean without a sail.
+God, the Supreme Being, is the embodiment of love, respect, tolerance, brotherhood, peace, unity and all the good qualities that are spiritually pure that one can think about in life.